 The home doctor will diagnose the problem and in severe cases provide treatment in the form of strong analgesia and antibiotics (if required).
 It is very important not to neglect treatment of otitis media to avoid damage to the ear drum.

 After commencing treatment, the home doctor will generally recommend a follow up appointment with the patient’s GP to assess the progress of the infection and to provide further treatment if needed.

 While these are the top ten reasons patients call 13SICK, there are many other serious illnesses and health issues we treat.
 So remember, if you need urgent medical care, and your GP is closed, make the call on 13SICK (that’s 13 7425).
 Our doctors are on the road from 6pm weeknights, 12pm Saturdays and all day Sunday and public holidays.

-Dr Umberto Russo MBBS (Adelaide) FRACGP is Chief Medical Officer of 13SICK, National Home Doctor Service.
-Dr Spiro Dukakis (MBBS, FRACGP) is Medical Director and General Manager of Clinical Governance.
+Dr Umberto Russo MBBS FRACGP GAICD is Chief Medical Officer of 13SICK, National Home Doctor.
+Dr Spiro Dukakis (MBBS FRACGP) is Medical Director and General Manager of Clinical Governance.
 Both are members of our Clinical Advisory Group, and between them they have more than 40 years' experience both as GPs and visiting home doctors, with a special interest in after hours medical care.